How to Use Forget, Forgot, Forgotten (Irregular Verbs)

 When should I use "forgotten"?

-Is “has forgot” correct according to the post?
+Is "has forgot" correct?

 Sources